-Conversational AI refers to a type of artificial intelligence technology that enables computers or machines to have human-like conversations with people.
+Conversational AI is a type of artificial intelligence technology enabling computers or machines to have human-like conversations with people.
 It’s all about creating computer programs or chatbots that can understand human language, interpret it, and respond in a way that feels natural and engaging to the user.

 Just like when you talk to a friend, conversational AI systems can engage in back-and-forth exchanges, understand context, and adapt their responses based on the conversation’s flow.
 They can answer questions, provide recommendations, perform tasks, or simply engage in casual conversation.

-Decision automation assists businesses in the decision-making process by using artificial intelligence, data and business rules.
+Decision automation assists businesses in decision-making by using artificial intelligence, data, and business rules.
 Decision automation is used in business for everyday repetitive tasks.
-By using automated decision-making, productivity is increased and risk and mistakes in decisions are decreased.
+Automated decision-making increases productivity, and risk and mistakes in decisions are decreased.

 Another popular one from the list of low code no code terms, Democratization of technology is the process and the innovation through which advanced technology is being made available to larger numbers of people.
-Today with increased accessibility to resources, it has become significantly easier to reach technology to people.
+Today with increased accessibility to resources, it has become significantly easier to reach technology people.
 The average person today no longer has any barrier holding them back from learning to use or experience new technology in some form or the other.
-In terms of no-code and low-code platforms, this democratization is highly apparent as now everyone has the power to create applications.
+This democratization is highly apparent in terms of no-code and low-code platforms, as now everyone has the power to create applications.

 Digital Assets are uniquely recognized and recorded that have or can be realized as a value proposition.
 Examples of digital assets are photos, videos, audio, documents, etc.

-An agile and flexible team can make all the difference when implementing a digital transformation and this is where digital dexterity comes in.
+An agile and flexible team can make all the difference when implementing a digital transformation; this is where digital dexterity comes in.

-Digital Disruption is the evolution that affects the expectations and behaviours in a culture, market, processes, and industries that come after the introduction of new technology and business models.
+Digital Disruption is the evolution that affects the expectations and behaviors in a culture, market, processes, and industries that come after the introduction of new technology and business models.

-Digital innovation on the other hand is the creation and/or development of new technology that will help a business or a group of people.
-Digital Innovation looks at taking existing technological tools and making the most from them, almost as a precursor to digital transformation.
+Digital innovation, on the other hand, is the creation and/or development of new technology that will help a business or a group of people.
+Digital Innovation looks at taking and making the most of existing technological tools, almost as a precursor to digital transformation.
 Accelerating digital innovation means setting the foundation to accelerate digital transformation.

 Digital modernization, in simple language, is the process of upgrading existing processes and adopting new technology systems to meet the needs of the industry.
-This is often under the CIO’s purview and is mainly undertaken to better the operations and infrastructure in the business.
-This modernization can help a business with increasing efficiency, improving existing processes, and reducing costs.
+This is often under the CIO’s purview and is mainly undertaken to better the operations and infrastructure of the business.
+This modernization can help a business by increasing efficiency, improving existing processes, and reducing costs.

 Digital Process Automation is the process of automating business processes for the better.
-When we say better, we mean efficiency-wise and in terms of overall effectiveness.
+When we say better, we mean efficiency and overall effectiveness.
 In other words, it helps you optimize processes through digitization.
 Digital workflow is created, which improves the focus of all team members.

 While Gartner did not coin the term digital transformation, their heavy influence in the space of no-code and low-code software has greatly influenced its meaning.
 According to the glossary at Gartner, digital transformation is “the process of exploiting digital technologies and supporting capabilities to create a robust new digital business model.”
 Overall it references any organization that is using technology as a tool of growth in their business strategy.